dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 <h2>Currently Reading</h2>

-<h4>Hot Commie Summer Continues</h4>
+<h4>Time to Choose: Socialism or Barbarism?</h4>

-Zohran Mamdani is right: The working class struggles to survive because capitalists have stolen our time and resources.
-Let's all learn _together_ how we can win a world worth living in and make every day a Labor Day.
+The working class struggles to survive because capitalists have stolen our time and resources.
+The billionaire class has no plan for the climate crisis, and the Democratic Party has no plan to combat fascism.
+Let's all learn together how socialists can fight back to win a world worth living in.

 Every other Tuesday, 6:15-8pm
 <br>
 * _September 2_ —[**Necropolitics**](https://warwick.ac.uk/fac/arts/english/currentstudents/postgraduate/masters/modules/theoryfromthemargins/mbembe_22necropolitics22.pdf) by J.-A. Mbembé and Libby Meintjes.
-* _September 16_ — TBA
+* _September 16 & 30_ — [**Black Shirts and Red**](https://www.michael-parenti.org/book-blackshirts-and-reds) by Michael Parenti
-* _September 30_ — TBD
+* _October 7, 21 and November 11_ — [**Abolish Silicon Valley**](https://abolishsiliconvalley.com/) by Wendy Liu

 [Fireside Books & More](https://firesiderwc.com/), 2421 Broadway, Redwood City (by Caltrain station)
 <br>